How to Use Pinterest to Drive Traffic to Your Blog

 With Pinterest, you can increase your blog traffic by up to 25% or even more.
 Research had shown that Pinterest drives more traffic more than YouTube, LinkedIn, and Google Plus combined.

 Don’t be left behind; join your fellow bloggers, tweak more traffic to your blog, and make more money online.

 1. Pin only your best blog posts

 This means that you will have to do some research to know what people are already pinning on your blog post topics on Pinterest.
-Pinterest has a search which you can use to find keywords in the site.
+Pinterest has a search that you can use to find keywords on the site.